Sonified/Plotbot/docs/captains_logs/captains_log_2025-05-05.md

 - **Documentation:** Added notes to the implementation plan explaining this behavior and recommended approach for centering plots.

 (Log remains open for further updates on 2025-05-05)

+---

+## Bug Fix: Degrees from Perihelion at 0°/360° Boundary

+- **Problem:** For some encounters (notably E21), the degrees-from-perihelion calculation was incorrectly handling cases where the spacecraft crossed the 0°/360° Carrington longitude boundary.
+This led to sharp discontinuities in plots, with incorrect values for the degrees from perihelion.

+- **Root Cause:** Standard interpolation and subtraction logic doesn't handle 'circular' values properly.
+When the spacecraft crosses the 0°/360° boundary, the longitude appears to "jump" from near 360° to near 0°, even though this is a continuous motion.
+This led to incorrect degrees-from-perihelion calculations.

+- **Fix:**
+  1. Updated the `map_to_position` method in `XAxisPositionalDataMapper` to use `unwrap_angles=True` when getting longitudes for degrees-from-perihelion calculations.
+  2. Removed the manual wrapping logic that restricted degrees to the [-180°, 180°] range.
+When using unwrapped longitudes, the relative degrees are already continuous and don't need to be wrapped.

+- **Validation:**
+  - Tested all 23 Parker encounters using a comprehensive validation script.
+  - Found 7 encounters crossing the 0°/360° boundary (E2, E10, E14, E15, E18, E21, E23).
+  - All encounters now correctly show 0° (within interpolation precision) at perihelion, even when crossing the boundary.
+  - All tests pass, confirming the fix is robust across all encounters.

+- **Key Learning:** For circular quantities like longitude, unwrapping the angles before calculations is essential for proper numerical work.
+This is similar to how phase unwrapping works in signal processing.

+(Log remains open for further updates on 2025-05-05)